Fostering academic excellence and biblical virtue to equip students for lives as local and global Christian servants.

 9, 10, 11, 12

-(* Determined by Date of Birth and declared Grad Year.
-Enrollment outside these grade levels requires written concurrence from TPS Support.)
+* Enrollment restricted based on Date of Birth and Grad Year (whichever is more limiting).
+Enrollment outside these levels requires written concurrence from TPS Support.

 Curriculum: This course is designed based on review of U.S. Government and Economics courses in the United States, to meet the high school graduation requirements for those states.
 In order to meet the content requirements for graduation, the student will use the highly-regarded Marauder’s American Government as the primary text.
 This will be supplemented with the eText version of Economics and additional primary and secondary sources.